 “It’s not about how talented you are, it’s about how hard you work to make the most of the talent you were given” – Me

 This may sound crazy, but one of the biggest detriments to a young player’s development is being told how talented they are.
 Check out this short video about motivation and hard work.
-I was one of those players who had a very natural talent for golf from an early age.
+I was one of those players who had a natural talent for golf from an early age.
 I didn’t have to be taught a lot of mechanics, early in my golf career swing coaches wouldn’t make any changes to my swing except a few tweaks to my setup if it got off.
-I could naturally figure out how to properly swing the club, work the ball, creatively get myself out of trouble and hit different short game shots around the green without thinking much about mechanics.
+I could pretty easily figure out how to properly swing the club, work the ball, creatively get myself out of trouble, and hit different short game shots around the green without thinking much about mechanics.

-My natural abilities, athleticism and the time I spent working on my game (which I am tough on myself about what that means now) earned me some awesome accolades and allowed me to play on the biggest stage of amateur and professional women’s golf, but I struggled with the hard work, discipline, and mental toughness which is what kept me from being one of the best in the world.
-It’s easy to see a swing and see natural talent and think that player is going to be good, but if the other qualities don’t continue to develop with that player, then the natural talent will reach a brick wall at some point.
+My natural abilities, athleticism, and the minimal time I spent working on my game earned me some really sweet accolades and allowed me to play on the biggest stage of amateur and professional women’s golf, but I struggled with the work ethic, discipline, focus, maturity, and mental toughness.
+These are all crucial for any athlete who wants to be one of the best in the world.
+It’s easy to see a great swing and think that the player is going to be good, but if the other qualities don’t continue to develop with that player, then the natural talent will reach a brick wall at some point.

 There comes a point where hard work outweighs talent.
-So as a junior golfer (or any young athlete, musician, artist, etc) always remember that just because something may come easy for someone else doesn’t mean you can’t work hard and be as good as they are, if not better.
+So as a junior golfer always remember that just because something may come easy for someone else doesn’t mean you can’t work hard and be as good as they are, if not better.
 Don’t get discouraged.
 The most important thing is that you find something that you love and you work hard to develop your own talent.
-And for those who tend to be the naturally talented athletes, keep in mind that if you don’t work extra hard on your weaker areas and find ways to continue to make yourself better, others with less “natural talent” will catch up to you.
+And for those who tend to be naturally talented athletes, keep in mind that if you don’t work extra hard on your weaker areas and find ways to continue to make yourself better, others with less “natural talent” will catch up to you.
 The road may be an easier one for you, but you will find the end of the road much quicker than those who continue to work hard to get better.